stevenbauermn/scripts/Ansible/README.md

 root@34a0f498a3fc:~# nano /etc/ansible/roles/filebeat-playbook.yml
 ```

-- The Filebeat install and configuration tasks can be seen in the the [`filebeat-playbook.yml`](./Filebeat/filebeat-playbook.yml) playbook to automate the deployment of Filebeat.
+- The Filebeat install and configuration tasks can be seen in the [`filebeat-playbook.yml`](./Filebeat/filebeat-playbook.yml) playbook to automate the deployment of Filebeat.
   - Comments noted by the `#` indicate each task being performed.
   - Exit `nano` and save the playbook.